-- 5. No later than January 31 of each year, AUMA issues a call for resolutions to be considered at AUMA's Convention during the Resolutions Session. - 6.
+- 5. No later than January 31 of each year, ABmunis issues a call for resolutions to be considered at ABmunis Convention during the Resolutions Session. - 6.
 The call includes information on: - a.
-AUMA's resolutions policy and process, including a resolution writing guide and template; - b.
-AUMA's prioritization policy and process, so that Members understand how AUMA identifies the level of engagement it invests in various issues; - c.
-Strategic initiatives approved by the Board, so Members are aware of where AUMA is focusing its attention and resources; and - d.
-The Resolutions Library, so Members are aware of past resolutions and AUMA activities, as well as resolutions that are due to expire at that year's Convention as per Section 61 of this policy.
+ABmunis resolutions policy and process, including a resolution writing guide and template; - b.
+ABmunis prioritization policy and process, so that Members understand how ABmunis identifies the level of engagement it invests in various issues; - c.
+Strategic initiatives approved by the Board, so Members are aware of where ABmunis is focusing its attention and resources; and - d.
+The Resolutions Library, so Members are aware of past resolutions and ABmunis actions on them as well as resolutions that are due to expire at that year's Convention as per Section 61 of this policy.